csc301-fall-2022/team-project-3-uoft-faculty-of-music-t/deliverable-1/planning.md

     * Explain why the option you decided on makes the most sense for your team/product/users.
  * Essentially, we want to understand how (and why) you ended up with your current product and process plan.
  * This section is useful for important information regarding your decision making process that may not necessarily fit in other sections.

+1) While figuring out our tech stack, we were deciding between Node (with Express) and Django for our backend, since those were the two that those on our team had some experience on.
+For Node, we thought that it would be easier to work with since our front end is React.
+For Django, we thought it would be a good choice since multiple of our members are taking CSC309 and would thus acquire more in depth experience with Django than React through university projects.
+We ended up going with Django as it made more sense to go with the option that more people in our team will eventually be comfortable using.
+2) We had multiple discussions on whether or not we should embed a PDF for each exercise into their respective exercise page.
+The for argument, was that it would help students be able to easily access their exercise from the page without any hassle.
+The against argument was that it would be too difficult to get all the exercise pages (since we would have to do it manually, and all of them may not even exist on the internet) and we may also run into copyright issues.
+We decided in the end to not embed a pdf, however to have a link to the book on IMSLP (to freely download it) or where they can purchase the book.
+This will help users be able to quickly find the book they need, without our team running into copyright issues and manually looking for the pages online.
+3) Another decision we made was where we should hold our conversations.
+Several options that came up but the larger ones were Microsoft Teams and Discord.
+For Teams, that would be good since it is directly connected to our university accounts and we would also be able to schedule meetings with delivered notifications to our university email.
+For Discord, we would be able to create a Github to Discord webhook to easily notify members about actions on Github, and we could split the channels for better organization.
+As well, a lot of our team members frequently use Discord so it would be more checked than Microsoft Teams would.
+Discord ended up being the better option, as we would be able to easily pin tasks that needed to be done which would ease the task delegation process to each member, and have a Github to Discord webhook to notify team members of Github activity.